Hamilton is here: Here's everything to know about Disney Plus

 So is Disney Plus worth paying for?
 All the details about Disney Plus are below, but basically: If you love Star Wars or Marvel movies or if you have kids, you may find yourself with yet another subscription.

-Where is Disney Plus and when is it coming to new countries?
+Where is Disney Plus and when will it launch in new countries?

 Disney Plus has launched in the US, Canada, the Netherlands, Australia, New Zealand, India, the UK, Ireland, Germany, Italy, Spain, Austria, Switzerland, France and Japan.